lunny/gop/README.md

 ## Gop.yml

 The project yml configuration file.
 This is an example.
+Of course, if you didn't define any target, the default target is src/main and the target name is the project name.

 ```yml
 targets: